emscripten-core/emscripten/site/source/docs/porting/exceptions.rst

 As a result, it can reduce code size and performance overhead compared to the JavaScript-based implementation.
 However, it's still brand-new and `not yet supported by default in most engines <https://webassembly.org/roadmap/>`_.

+Note that this option will not compile if you are also using ``Asyncify``, for more details you can check `this thread <https://github.com/WebAssembly/binaryen/issues/4470>`_ were the issue was reported.